 “Something strange and wonderful is going on around the globe right now.
 And yes, it is also frightening.
 The birth rate across the developed world has been falling steadily for over sixty years, and appears to be accelerating.
-Conversely, the incidence of lifeliner births appears to be rising, but we can’t tell for sure, given that they only emerge after puberty.
+Conversely, the incidence of lifeliner births is correspondingly rising, but we can’t tell for sure, given that they can only be identified after puberty.
 Understandably enough, they’re not anxious to advertise themselves, but we can see the pattern and governments everywhere are naturally concerned.”

 “I can see why they’d be concerned,” he agreed.
 “They are seeing their future disappearing, and with it, their hold on power.”

 Bannon snorted and shook his head.
 “I am being obtuse?
 Have you read the papers lately, or seen what the media are reporting?
 You should get out on the street, lady, and see for yourself.
 Stuck in a lab won’t help solve your problem.”